 To avoid contracting a foodborne illness, people with diabetes must be vigilant when handling, preparing, and consuming foods.

-Some foods are more risky for people with diabetes than others.
+However, some foods are more risky for people with diabetes than others.
 In general, the foods that are most likely to contain harmful bacteria or viruses fall in two categories:

 - Uncooked fresh fruits and vegetables